 This article offers a sample personal growth plan and a simple personal growth plan template, grounded in Existential Analysis as expressed in the Meaningful Paths Mountain Framework.
 Rather than focusing on productivity or self-optimisation, this approach centres on meaning, choice, and living in alignment with what personally matters most to you.

-What a personal growth plan really is
+What a Personal Growth Plan really is

 A personal growth plan is often misunderstood as a list of goals to “fix” or improve yourself.
 From an existential perspective — and according to the Mountain Framework — growth is not about achieving success or comparing yourself to external standards.
 It’s about deepening your understanding of how your life feels, where it feels stuck, and how your choices relate to what is meaningful to you.